Noname323583/Traffic-analyzer-project/README.md

 The tool should work on any OS as long as all dependencies are satisfied and it is run with the required permissions.

+The tool captures traffic using Scapy and it saves ip addresses to “network_connections.txt”.
-After the script finishes running, you will see whether each IP address captured from “network_connections.txt” was clean (not abusive) or abusive based on AbuseIPDB's data for the past 20 days.
+The second function of the tool is to run ip adrresess from “network_connections.txt” and prints a verdict: was clean (not abusive) or abusive based on AbuseIPDB's data for the past 20 days.
 The tool checks both source and destination IP addresses in each line of “network_connections.txt” and skips over any private IP addresses or those that have been checked recently.

 Please ensure that you have the necessary permissions to run this script and capture network traffic, as well as a valid AbuseIPDB API key for abuse checking functionality.